 Covid common in cats and dogs, new study reveals

-Covid common in cats and dogs
+New research suggests Covid is common in pet cats and dogs whose owners have contracted disease

 A new Covid pet study carried out by a Dutch university has revealed Covid is common in cats and dogs in households where there has been a human infection.